 A well-designed chair shouldn’t just be aesthetically pleasing, it should be comfortable and work on a practical level too.
 We’re pleased to report that the CH24 Wishbone chair scores highly on both fronts.
 The paper cord seat is hand-tensioned for a smooth sit, and the steam-bent backrest aligns beautifully with the contours of the body for comfort and support

 But don’t just take our word for it, pop into our showroom to try it for yourself!

 Wishbone chairs: real vs fake

-The seats of authentic Wishbone chairs are woven in either natural, black or white paper cord, depending on what you choose.
+The seats of authentic Wishbone chairs are woven in either natural or black paper cord, depending on what you choose.
 It will sit uniformly and will be taut and neat.
 Anything that looks loose or uneven, or if the ‘cord’ is actually made from a synthetic material, will be fake.

 Carl Hansen & Son use only sustainable, high-quality Danish timber to make their Wishbone chairs.
 The wood will be smooth and have an even appearance.
 If you can see knots and blemishes, chances are it’s a replica.